evanpurkhiser/dots-personal/README.md

 ## Evan Purkhiser's Configuration files

 These are my personal configuration files for my various machines.
-Configuration files are grouped into different 'environment' groups that allow for specific installations based on the type of machine the dot files are being installed on.
+Configuration files are grouped into different 'configuration' groups that allow for specific installations based on the type of machine the dot files are being installed on.
 For example, the dot files installed for a server would be different than the dotfiles installed on my Desktop, HTPC, or Netbook.